 Each track has bimonthly teaching sessions specifically designed to address the interests of that group.

-AOD-Specific Didactics.
-During the outpatient/elective months of the R2 and R3 years, residents have dedicated time for didactics in their Area of Distinction/Pathways to Discovery.
-See AOD descriptions for further details.
+Pathways-Specific Didactics.
+During the outpatient/elective months of the R2 and R3 years, residents have dedicated time for didactics in their Pathways to Discovery.

 Journal Clubs: There are a total of 3 journal clubs in each block and residents will have the opportunity to facilitate 1-2 journal clubs in the PGY2 and PGY3 year.
 Two of these journal clubs are during the core seminar series and one is in the evening.
 The purpose of the evening journal club is to bring together all core categorical residents in a more relaxed setting, enjoying dinner at a colleague's house while discussing the literature.
 PRIME, UCPC, SFPC also have designated times for their track-specific journal clubs, to which all residents are invited.